rpherbig/dr-scripts/README.md

 * healme - basic self healing script

 ## create_symlinks.bat
 Useful if you are doing development on Windows.
-Pass it an argument of the path to your lich\scripts\ directory
+Set the LICH_SCRIPTS environment variable to the path to your lich/scripts/ directory.

 ## create_symlinks.sh
 Useful if you are doing development on OSX or Linux.
-Pass it an argument of the path to your lich/scripts/ directory
+Pass it an argument of the path to your lich/scripts/ directory.